Counter Petition for Divorce

 The contents of a sample of this type of document have been provided.

-• Which facts and allegations mentioned in the petition does this respondent accept and which he does not
+• Which facts and allegations mentioned in the petition does this respondent agrees and the one which he does not

 • Regarding which of the following topics does the respondent seek relief